IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-measurement-point-measurement-point-properties-sensor-configuration-sensor-configuration.md

 ## sensitivity

 The sensitivity programmed into the logger.
+Usually used for pyranometers.
+It is the same as 1/slope with zero for offset.

 `sensitivity`